coldenate/flashcard-repetition-history/README.md

 | **U-Factor** | "Used Interval Increase."
 The ratio of the new **Next Interval** divided by the last **Used Interval**.
 Measures how fast the interval is growing. |

 ## 🚧 Known Issues
+ * In __multi-line cards__, where RemNote now stores sub-card info (a specific schedule record for each sub-item), the row of squares becomes somewhat cluttered and maybe not as meaningful.
-When used with the Incremental Everything plugin, the history widget may be hidden on the back of the card after pressing "Show Answer."
+ * When used with the __Incremental Everything plugin__, the history widget may be hidden on the back of the card after pressing "Show Answer."
 This is due to a plugin conflict that we are working to resolve.

 <p align="center">
 📆 Copyright &copy; 2023 <a href="https://github.com/coldenate" target="_blank">coldenate / Nathan Solis</a>